 He created The Great Dictator in response to Hitler

 Now one of the most famous performers on the planet, it was striking that in 1940, Chaplin released his most famous film to date, the political satire The Great Dictator.
-Filmed around the eve of World War Two, it was Chaplin’s first all-talking picture, even though it was twelve years after the advent of sound for film.
+Filmed around the eve of World War Two, it was Chaplin’s first all-talking picture, even though it was 12 years after the advent of sound for film.

 Chaplin plays both of the central characters: a fascist dictator and a persecuted Jewish barber.
 At the end of the film, Chaplin used the inclusion of sound to great effect during a powerful closing speech, delivered by Charlie himself, stepping out of character.
 The film is widely considered to be the greatest satire ever made and is often cited as one of the finest films ever produced.
 It is perhaps revealing that this work is Chaplin’s most serious, tragic and human work.